Generic Name: efavirenz (e FAV ir enz)

 Sustiva side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Sustiva: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Sustiva: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-Sustiva may cause serious psychiatric symptoms including confusion, severe depression (feeling sad or hopeless), suicidal thoughts, aggression, extreme fear, hallucinations, or unusual behavior.
+Sustiva may cause serious psychiatric symptoms including confusion, severe depression (feeling sad or hopeless), suicidal thoughts, anxiety, paranoia, hallucinations, trouble speaking or moving, or unusual behavior.
 Contact your doctor at once if you have any of these side effects, even if you have had them before.

 Sustiva may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
-Symptoms may occur weeks or months after you start treatment with this medicine.
+Symptoms may occur weeks or months after you start treatment with Sustiva.
 Tell your doctor if you have:

 signs of a new infection - fever, night sweats, swollen glands, mouth sores, diarrhea, stomach pain, weight loss;